 Peripheral Artery Disease Clinic

 Peripheral arterial disease (PAD) occurs when the peripheral arteries become narrow.
 It is a sign that there are fatty deposits and calcium in the walls of the arteries.
 This can occur if you have diabetes or if you smoke frequently.
-Atherosclerosis, a condition in which plaque made up of fat, cholesterol, and other substances sticks to the walls of the veins, is the most common cause of peripheral artery disease.
+Atherosclerosis, a condition in which plaque made up of fat, cholesterol, and other substances stick to the walls of the veins, is the most common cause of peripheral artery disease.
 The plaque in your veins may reduce the flow of blood through the artery.
 It can also become brittle or inflamed, which is what causes pain when you walk.
 Sometimes, plaque causes a blood clot to form that can block the blood flow even more.

 Keep in mind that you are the one who knows your body and the reason for any discomfort you may be feeling, so it’s vital that you’re in tune with the pain you may be experiencing.
-It isn’t unusual for physicians to miss the diagnosis, often because the patient or their doctor mistakes the associated symptoms for other conditions.
+It isn’t unusual for physicians to miss diagnosis the disease.
+This occurs often because the patient or their doctor mistakes the associated symptoms for other conditions.
 Peripheral artery disease can easily be mistaken for other diseases, so it’s vital that you rely all of the symptoms you may be feeling and you visit an expert to let them know what’s going on with your body.
 Under-diagnosis is a serious problem because of the increased risk of coronary artery disease, stroke, and heart disease that accompanies PAD.
 Patients who fail to get diagnosed and treated for peripheral artery disease may develop gangrene and, possibly, amputation.

 Who Is at Risk for PAD?